Martin8617/Defi-Wallet-for-Raspberry-Pi/README.md

 ### Run your own Masternode

-The [DefiChain-Wiki](https://defichain-wiki.com/wiki/Masternode_installation_extended) tells you the [mydeficha.in](https://mydeficha.in) will serves you with operating your own masternode.
+The [DefiChain-Wiki](https://defichain-wiki.com/wiki/Masternode_installation_extended) tells you the steps to setup a masternode and the guys from [mydeficha.in](https://mydeficha.in) will serves you with operating your own masternode.

 ## Disclaimer & Licenses